-Tadić et al. (2010) previously reported significantly lower outcomes on CCC-2 and SCQ in the same group of children with VI, in comparison to a larger group of sighted children, so these results are not repeated here.
-However, the present analysis (as shown in Table 42) revealed a significant positive correlation between the maternal language input (i.e. both total and mentalistic elaborations) and children's pragmatic language competence, as measured by CCC-2 PRAG.
+Tadić et al. (2010) previously reported significantly lower outcomes on CCC-2 and SCQ in the same group of children with VI, in comparison with a larger group of sighted children, so these results are not repeated here.
+However, the present analysis (table 4) revealed a significant positive correlation between the maternal language input (i.e. both total and mentalistic elaborations) and children's pragmatic language competence, as measured by CCC-2 PRAG.
 The number of total elaborations spoken by mothers and children correlated significantly with the children's social competence, as measured by CCC-2 SOC.